jackbug30/eBikes/motor.md

 Like mentioned earlier, I decided on a brushless RC car motor.
 These are commonly sold based on two numbers, wattage and kV rating.
 Complicating matters, they usually don't explicitly give a torque rating, so more math is in order.

 The kV rating basically tells how fast the motor will spin based on how much voltage is applied.
 More volts = more faster.
 In fact, 1 volt will spin the motor at the kV rating, 2 volts will spin it at twice, etc. So, to find how fast the motor will spin, we just need to use this formula: `Speed = kV rating * voltage`.

+To find the torque of the motor, we can use the formula `Torque (lb*ft) = wattage * 7 / rpm`.

+I started shopping around for motors, and found [this] one from Amazon.
+It's 1800 watts (way more than the theoretical 400 we found earlier), and has a kV rating of 2250rpm/volt.
+I will be running the motor at 12v (discussed more in the battery section), so I can expect `12v * 2250rpm/v = 27,000 rpm` max speed.
+At that speed, `1800 * 7 / 27000 = .46 lb*ft` of torque.
+So, this motor spins quite fast but doesn't have a lot of turning force.
+If it was attached directly to the hub of the bike, the bike wouldn't move because the torque is way too low.
+In a world without friction, it would probably start to move, but absurdly fast (about 2088 mph acutally).
+Of course, we would never really get that fast.
+So, because we have plenty of wattage, we just need to convert some of that speed to torque.
+We can use a magical thing called gears to do that!

+#### Gear Ratios

+Gears do exactly what we need to do, with a reasonable formula: the ratio of teeth (or circumfrence) is the same as the speed ratio, and the reciprocal of the torque ratio.
+What that means is if gear 1 is twice as big as gear 2, gear 2 will spin twice as fast as gear 1, yet have double the torque.
+Perfect!
+Trading speed for torque.

+In our case, we have perfect gears: a tiny motor shaft, and a huge bike tire.
+Of course, I'll put some sort of wheel on the motor shaft so I get a little more friction.
+Jumping ahead a little, but my original plan was to directly drive the wheel with the motor just rubbing the sidewall.
+This lead to problems down the road, but for the sake of the math, I'll continue.
+Anyway, the circumfrance of my bike tire is just 26 inches (diameter) times pi, or 81.68 inches.
+The circumfrance of a small wheel I found was only 1.3 inches.
+That's means that the the speed will be reduced by a factor of 62, while the torque will be multiplied by a factor of 62.
+So now, our original speed of 2088mph is now only 33mph.
+Much better and more reasonable!

+Also, the torque is quite a bit more.
+Now, it's 28.52 lb*